Thirupathi7Hub/finflow/README.md

 # 💹 FinFlow — Finance Dashboard

-A clean, interactive, and fully responsive Finance Dashboard built with **vanilla HTML, CSS, and JavaScript** — no frameworks, no build tools, just open and run.
+A clean, interactive, and fully responsive Finance Dashboard built with **HTML, CSS, and JavaScript** — no frameworks, no build tools, just open and run.

 ---